How to improve citizen experience with UX-driven digital transformation

 But with the private sector constantly improving and innovating, citizens have come to expect a lot from digital services.
 And public sector websites often fall short of these expectations.
 What makes this more troubling is the fact that the design of government websites impacts how credible citizens see them as.

-- Why the public sector lags behind the private sector
+- Why does the public sector lag behind the private sector?

-A simple Google search of ”government websites are” give us just a clue what people think of digital public sector services.
+A simple Google search of ”government websites are” gives us just a clue what people think of public sector websites.